BangorUniversity/Research-Computing-Community/tutorials/data_storage/rclone.md

     rclone cat bangor:copy_demo/hello.txt
     ```

+---

 ### Download files from OneDrive

 **Note** Rclone `copy` will copy files from source to destination, skipping already copied.

-- View a list of directories `bangor` remote.
+- View a list of directories on the `bangor` remote.

     ```sh